What is vaginitis?

 What treatments are available for vaginitis?

-Do not stay too long in a wet bathing suit
+Don't stay too long in a wet bathing suit

-Change your clothes after sport
+Changing after sport

 Dry the vulva well after washing

 - Apply vegetable oil to the vulva for comfort, if needed, after each cleansing.

 Avoid using tampons and pads, preferring organic cotton menstrual pants, and if you have no choice, changing them as often as possible.

 Avoid a succession of antibiotic treatments, which tend to alter the vaginal flora and contribute to lthe appearance of fungi.
 If you must use these treatments, remember to take probiotics to replenish the vaginal flora.

 Wear a condom as much as possible during intercourse to prevent the transmission of STIs.
 You can also have regular screening tests

 - If infections are frequent, oral treatment is preferable.
 Don't hesitate to ask for a vaginal swab before starting treatment.
 This can be done by self-sampling.